Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Coricancha|©N3074Echo

-In the five rooms of the museum you can also see different reconstructions from archaeological finds, so you can see what life was like before the Spaniards in the area, all based on the excavations of the site of Coricancha, which in Quechua means golden courtyard.
+In the five rooms of the museum you can also see different reconstructions from the archaeological finds, so you can see what life was like before the Spanish in the area, all based on the excavations of the site of Coricancha, which in Quechua means courtyard of gold.
 Most of these findings were found in the late 1990s.

 Practical information